phiresky/blog/posts/2025/visualizing-all-books-in-isbn-space.md

 ![Side-by-side comparison of the bookshelf-shader disabled and enabled (toggleable in advanced options).
 Each book is assigned a random width, height, and pattern.](bookshelf-example.png)

-It's not really what books looks like, but it makes the fully zoomed in view look much more alive.
+It's not really what books look like, but it makes the fully zoomed in view look much more alive.
 This styling is purely [implemented in the shader](https://github.com/phiresky/isbn-visualization/blob/master/src/lib/shaders.ts#L105-L151).
-The hardest part was getting the random-number generator to work the same within GLSL and JavaScript, since we need to know the book-height in order to set the text boundaries.
+The hardest part was getting a random-number generator to work the same within GLSL and JavaScript, since we need to know the book-height in order to set the text boundaries.

-Since the styling is in the shader, we can make it smoothly appear by simply passing in the current ZOOM as an uniform and fading it in:
+Since the styling is in the shader, we can make it smoothly appear by simply passing in the current zoom as an uniform and fading it in:

 ```glsl
 uniform float CURRENT_ZOOM;